DISPUTE RESOLUTION CLAIMS

 Formal Request for Counseling (P)

-A covered employee wishing to pursue a claim of violation of the CAA must first submit a written request for counseling.
-If you are unsure whether your claim falls under the CAA, please contact the OOC at (202) 724-9250, or TDD: (202) 426-1912, and ask to speak to a Counselor.
+To pursue a claim of a CAA violation, an employee must first submit a written request for counseling known as a formal request for counseling.
+If unsure whether a claim is covered under the CAA, please contact the OOC at (202) 724-9250 and ask to speak to a Counselor.
 Please click here to access the form.

 Agreement to Reduce the Period for Counseling (P)